microsoft/FluidFramework/docs/content/start/telemetry.md

   eventName: string;
 }
 ```
-The `ITelemetryBaseEvent` contains `category` and `eventName` properties for labeling and defining a telemetry event.
+The `ITelemetryBaseEvent` contains `category` and `eventName` properties for labeling and defining a telemetry event.-
  - `ITelemetryProperties` extended by `ITelemetryBaseEvent`, is a type with a string index signature, the values are either tagged (`ITaggedTelemetryPropertyType`) or untagged (`TelemetryEventPropertyType`) primitives (`string`, `boolean`, `number`, `undefined`).
 It is imperative for you to know how to interpret and process these tagged values.
+ - Tags are strings used to classify different events.
+In a simple logger, all events are untagged and handled the same by your logger's implementation.
+However, in some scenarios, where some data should be handled separately (for example, private customer data), those events could be tagged with a unique string so they could be treated differently downstream.
  ```ts
  export interface ITelemetryProperties {
     [index: string]: TelemetryEventPropertyType | ITaggedTelemetryPropertyType;